Battle of Salamis: Strategic and tactical considerations

-The Persians preferred a battle in the open sea, where they could better utilize their superior seamanship and numbers.
-For the Greeks, the only realistic hope of a decisive victory was to draw the Persians into a constricted area, where their numbers would count for little.
+The Persians preferred a battle in the open sea, where they could better utilize their own superior seamanship and numbers.
+For the Greeks, the only realistic hope of a victory was to draw the Persians into a constricted area, where Persian numbers would count for little.
 The battle at Artemisium had seen attempts to negate the Persian advantage in numbers, but ultimately the Allies may have realised that they needed an even more constricted channel in order to defeat the Persians.
 Therefore, by rowing into the Straits of Salamis to attack the Greeks, the Persians were playing into the Allies' hands.
 It seems probable that the Persians would not have attempted this unless they had been confident of the collapse of the Allied navy, and thus Themistocles's subterfuge appears to have played a key role in tipping the balance in the favor of the Greeks.
 Salamis was, for the Persians, an unnecessary battle and a strategic mistake.

-The battle
+Battle

 The battle of Salamis is not well described by ancient sources, and it is unlikely that anyone (other than perhaps Xerxes) involved in the battle had a clear idea what was happening across the width of the straits.
 What follows is more of a discussion than a definitive account.